adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 categories: ui
 ---

 Sometimes we make links look like buttons.
 Sometimes we make buttons look like links.
-This is unfortunate.
-Maybe there is something we can do about this.
-Let’s talk through the four types of buttons/links.
+This is unfortunate and maybe there's something we can do about this.
+But before we get to it, let's discuss the four different types of buttons and links.

 ## 1. Submit buttons